-At the SMA Law Group, we want to help.
-Our knowledgeable and experienced team will work with you when you need an Indiana County probation violation attorney.
+At the SMT Legal, we want to help.
+Our knowledgeable and experienced team will work with you when you need a probation violation attorney.
 The terms and conditions of probation can be stringent and a violation should not always mean new charges.

 What Can Happen?

 Many people think that they can take probation lightly, but that is not true.
 Probation is a form of punishment and is assigned only when a person has been found guilty of a crime.
 Some people are put on probation in lieu of jail time while others are placed on probation upon release from jail or prison.

 The terms and conditions of probation vary from person to person and are determined by the court and a person’s probation officer.

 - There are many ways to violate terms of probation.

 Direct violations of probation occur when a person is charged with a new crime altogether.
 When this happens, a person will be arrested and charged with the new crime ALONG WITH a violation of probation.
 Because of the violation, a judge may decide that a defendant will be held without bail.

 Technical violations of probation occur when a person violated one or more terms or conditions of their probation.
 These terms and conditions often include the following:

 - Failing to report to your probation officer

 - Failing to appear at required court hearings